Physical Therapy Ankle

 Lateral stepping with a cone is when you are shifting all of your weight to your injured ankle, tapping the cone with the uninjured ankle.
 After that, step with your other foot to rest.
 Weight could be added to make it more difficult as you progress with this exercise.

-Physical Therapy for the Ankle
+Physical Therapy Ankle Process

 If you have persistent pain or stiffness in your ankle, physical therapy can be a helpful option.
 A physical therapist will evaluate the health of your ankle and the surrounding area to determine any issues.